Learning Dynamics from Infrequent Output Measurements for Uncertainty-Aware Optimal Control: Introduction

 Recent work on uncertainty-aware control has begun to address the dependence of Bayesian state-space models on full-state measurements by placing priors over the dynamics and latent state trajectory, and jointly inferring both from output data \citep{lefringhausen2024,lefringhausen2025}.
 Since the resulting posterior distribution is analytically intractable, these approaches rely on Markov chain Monte Carlo (MCMC) sampling to update the model and use the resulting samples in the control design.
 However, existing formulations are restricted to discrete-time systems with measurements available at every time step.
 They therefore cannot be applied when measurements are infrequent, leaving a clear gap in uncertainty-aware optimal control when only infrequent, noisy output measurements are available.

-The main contribution of this work is a novel method for uncertainty-aware optimal control of nonlinear continuous-time systems from infrequent and noisy output measurements.
-We formulate a prior over the continuous-time dynamics and the latent state trajectory in state-space form, enabling the incorporation of domain knowledge.
-To infer the posterior distribution over both the dynamics and the latent trajectory, we employ a targeted marginal Metropolis--Hastings sampler that uses a numerical ODE integrator for likelihood evaluation.
-Although similar ODE-based MCMC schemes have been proposed for parameter identification \citep{girolami2008}, their use within a learning-based control framework has not been explored.
-To incorporate the inferred model and its uncertainty into the control design, we construct a scenario-based optimal control problem from the posterior samples, whose discretized form is then solved using standard numerical optimization tools.
+This work addresses this gap by proposing a framework for uncertainty-aware optimal control of nonlinear systems from infrequent and noisy output measurements.
+We formulate a prior over the continuous-time dynamics and latent state trajectory in state-space form, enabling the incorporation of domain knowledge.
+To infer the corresponding posterior distribution, we employ a targeted Metropolis--Hastings sampler that uses numerical ODE integration for likelihood evaluation.
+While similar ODE-based MCMC schemes have been proposed for parameter identification \citep{girolami2008}, this work exploits the resulting posterior samples for control by constructing a scenario-based optimal control problem in which model uncertainty is explicitly represented.
+The discretized problem is solved using standard numerical optimization tools.
 The effectiveness of the proposed approach is demonstrated in a numerical case study on glucose regulation for a Type 1 diabetes patient.

 The remainder of the paper is structured as follows.
 Section~\ref{sec:problem_formulation} formalizes the problem setting.
-Section~\ref{sec:MMH} introduces the marginal Metropolis--Hastings algorithm used for Bayesian inference.
+Section~\ref{sec:MH} introduces the Metropolis--Hastings algorithm used for Bayesian inference.
 Section~\ref{sec:scenario_ocp} presents the scenario-based optimal control formulation.
-Section~\ref{sec:simulation} evaluates the approach in a numerical example involving a glucose–insulin dynamics model, and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:simulation} evaluates the approach in a numerical example involving a glucose--insulin dynamics model, and Section~\ref{sec:conclusion} concludes the paper.